Devoted to Your Child's Health

-A neurologist can only treat conditions that affect the nervous system.
-These include conditions such as migraines, epilepsy, Parkinson's disease, multiple sclerosis (MS), Alzheimer's disease, and stroke.
-Neurologists cannot treat conditions that do not involve the nervous system.
+A neurologist can only treat conditions that affect the brain and the nervous system.
+These include conditions such as migraines, epilepsy, multiple sclerosis (MS), autism and developmental disorders.
 Treatment for each patient will be unique and will depend on the specific condition being treated.

 Some common pediatric neurological disorders include:

 - Tourette syndrome